TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Look: Here's why 'Mad Max: Fury Road' may be the year's craziest movie Read More Watch: The (real) 'Ant-Man' trailer is here, and it's awesome Read More Tom Hiddleston gets gothic in this first glimpse of del Toro's 'Crimson Peak' Read More Explore More
+*   Movie News Featured Movie News Look: Here's why 'Mad Max: Fury Road' may be the year's craziest movie Read More Watch: The (full-size) 'Ant-Man' trailer is here, and it's great Read More Tom Hiddleston gets gothic in this first glimpse of del Toro's 'Crimson Peak' Read More Explore More
     *   Family
     *   FrontRunners
     *   The Hunger Games Guide